drsgfire/Glovepie-TrackIR/README.md

 I'm not really a coder by nature but I saw a need, did a little reading and now I have a working script for TrackIR.
 This can now be used by any game that has a lean function.
 Just edit the script to use the keys you would like and then bind it in game.

-The TrackIR script includes a numerical value that corrisponds to the TrackIR's ingame axis value.
+The TrackIR script includes a numerical value that corresponds to the TrackIR's in-game axis value.

 TrackIR's curves are measured in:
 THA (True Head Angle in Degrees)